knmac/adaptive_spatiotemporal/README.md

 # Efficient Human Vision Inspired Action Recognition using Adaptive Spatiotemporal Sampling

-Content will be added soon.
+Content will be available soon.